 EU citizens in the UK can use reciprocal healthcare schemes until the end of the transition period.
 UK citizens will also be able to access healthcare in EU countries.

-Access to these arrangements beyond the transition period are subject to future negotiations.
+Access to these arrangements beyond the transition period are subject to ongoing negotiations.

 Read our guidance to find out more about access to healthcare for overseas visitors and registering patients.